kumahq/kuma/docs/madr/decisions/009-tracing-policy.md

 opaque for users so the use cases for configuring them (at least directly) in Kuma are limited.

+One future feature might be adding tags from the `Dataplane` object to the trace.

 Tags can be configured as follows:

 ```yaml